Chellan Hoffman, MMus

 The work in 2002 included the addition of a digital capture system with 256 levels of memory, a sequencer and a computer diskette drive for the storage of piston information.
-In cooperation with the local organ society chapters, Knox has had a history of supporting many international organ virtuosos who have presented major programs on the instrument.
+In cooperation with local organizations – the Calgary Society of Organists and the Calgary Centre of the Royal Canadian College of Organists – Knox has had a history of supporting many international organ virtuosos who have presented major programs on the instrument.

-In July 2018 the organ will be enhanced by the addition of 900 pipes and a second console located in the gallery.
-This is the result of the donation to Knox of the organ from Knox Metropolitan Church in Edmonton.
+In July 2018, the sound textures of the organ were enhanced by the addition of 200 pipes in the antiphonal division.
+In 2019/2020, 700 more pipes will be added, and a second console will be installed in the back gallery.
+This expansion was made possible by an ‘organ donation’ from Knox Metropolitan Church in Edmonton.

 The church and sanctuary, as a premier concert venue, hosts numerous groups and programs: